How are digital payment systems shaping Nepal’s cashless future?

 1. Data Security and Privacy

 As said, Data Security remains a concerning topic and a top priority for Banks.
-As AI requires large datasets to function effectively, the risk of security breaches and data misuse is a growing concern and the main root problem.
+As AI requires large datasets to function effectively, the risk of security breaches and data misuse is a growing concern.
 It is also to be noted that Nepal’s Banking system is often targeted by cybercriminals and this kind of news on people’s data being breached or leaked is common.
 To reduce this an AI should have a secure system to mitigate threats like fraud, hacking, and identity theft.

 In Nepal where the digital payment system is just a new innovative step compared to other countries who have already introduced this system years ago and yet still begot one or two problems in the well-established payment system we use today.
 Now, introducing AI to this field and trusting that AI’s ability to keep personal and financial data is very hard.
-To do this we will require time and a lot of data to train while also meeting the demand of both customers and regulators in the process.
+To do this we will require time and a lot of data to train the model.
+Additionally meeting the demand of both customers and regulators in the process is also important.

-Many banks in Nepal still operate on legacy traditional systems that are not designed to integrate with the advanced features of AI.
-Unlike other countries where banks have the infrastructure to addon new cutting-edge technology, Nepali financial institutions often operate on older core banking systems.
+Many banks in Nepal still operate on legacy traditional systems.
+The systems are not designed to integrate with the advanced features of AI.
+Unlike other countries where banks have new cutting-edge technology, Nepali financial institutions often operate on older core banking systems.
 The cost and risk of upgrading this system can be problematic, especially for smaller or regional banks.

 Additionally, the high quantity data for training ML models, is a hectic process here as majority of data collection , storage and sharing are oftenfragmented which creates another roadblock for Ai-driven solution.
 As a result, banks are very serious and cautious in the approach of Ai integration and monthly reluctant to overhaul the existing system that they are comfortable with.

-AI itself is a new concept introduced in Nepal, the skills required to develop and manage AI are thus limited here.
-While there has been growth in the tech industry, the specialized knowledge needed to operate AI-driven tools in the banking sector or any other sector is quite limited.
+AI itself is a new concept introduced in Nepal.
+The skills required to develop and manage AI are thus limited here.
+While there has been growth in the tech industry, the specialized knowledge needed to operate AI-driven tools.
+But in the banking sector or any other sector, such tools are quite limited.
 Data Scientists, machine learning engineers, and Ai specialists are in high demand globally, and Nepal’s banking sector faces the same shortage of talents.

 The Opportunities of AI in Nepal’s Banking Sector